Skip to main content

 Dissolve Inorganic Carbon (DIC) 37,000

-We can use this data to develop a crude computational model predicting future CO2 emissions using Vcell, the program we used to produce time course (concentration vs time) graphs for both simple and coupled signal transduction reaction pathways.
+We can use this data to develop a crude computational model predicting future CO2 emissions using Vcell, the program we used to produce time-course (concentration vs time) graphs for both simple and coupled signal transduction reaction pathways.

-Vcell can be used to calculate fluxes (J) in reaction pathways, where J is the change in concentrations of a species with time, given the initial concentration or amount of a reactant and the rate constants affecting its production or removal.
+Vcell can be used to calculate fluxes (J) in reaction pathways, where J is the change in concentration of a species with time, given the initial concentration or amount of a reactant and the rate constants affecting its production or removal.
 If we use the amount of carbon (GtC) in each reservoir in the biosphere and crust as a relative measure of "concentration" and the known fluxes (GtC/yr) for the transfer of carbon to and from the atmosphere as given in Table 3, we could calculate an "apparent rate constant for each flux using this equation:

 Jstock = kapp[stock] (where stock is given in GtC).